-Germantown Academy’s commitment to building a strong, vibrant, engaged community has been the cornerstone of our school for over 255 years.
+Germantown Academy’s commitment to building a strong, vibrant, engaged community has been the cornerstone of our school for 259 years.
 In order to welcome students of diverse socioeconomic backgrounds, we offer financial aid in the form of a tuition grant to families of admitted students who may not be able to afford the full cost of tuition.
 We invite you to learn more about financial aid at Germantown Academy and welcome your calls if you have any questions.
 Please call 267-405-7070 so that we may help you!